mishoo/UglifyJS/README.md

     uglifyjs ... -m reserved=['$','require','exports']

 to prevent the `require`, `exports` and `$` names from being changed.

+If you want to mangle only the names matching a specific regex, use `regex` option.
+For example:

+    uglifyjs ... -m regex='/^sw/'

+to mangle only names that starts with `sw`

 ### CLI mangling property names (`--mangle-props`)